 Q Link shall deactivate a Lifeline account if the customer has no usage for 60 consecutive days pursuant to 47 C.F.R. § 54.407(c)(2).
 No fewer than eight business days before deactivation, Q Link shall send the customer a written notice by mail about the potential deactivation and ways to avoid unwanted deactivation.
 The customer shall have a 30 day grace period from the deactivation date to reactivate the Lifeline account by incurring “usage.”
 When a customer reactivates the account, Q Link must deposit the minutes the customer is entitled to for the grace period.

-On a quarterly basis beginning with the quarter ending on March 31, 2014, Q Link shall provide the number of Lifeline customers that it enrolls each month.
-Q Link shall also report the number of deactivated Lifeline customers each month by service plan and the reasons for deactivation (e.g., no usage for 60 consecutive days, annual verification unsuccessful, or voluntary exit).
+On a quarterly basis beginning with the quarter ending on March 31, 2014, Q Link shall provide the number of Washington Lifeline customers that it enrolls each month.
+Q Link shall also report the number of deactivated Washington Lifeline customers each month by service plan and the reasons for deactivation (e.g., no usage for 60 consecutive days, annual verification unsuccessful, or voluntary exit).
 Quarterly reports shall be filed with the commission no later than 30 days after the end of each quarter.

 Q Link shall respond within 30 days to commission staff’s information requests on Q Link’s Lifeline operations, including but not limited to Lifeline customers’ usage patterns and Lifeline customer records.